spectrocloud/librarium/README.md

 make start
 ```

+> [!WARNING]
-!> The `docuasurus.config.js` file is updated with the versioning information.
+> The `docuasurus.config.js` file is updated with the versioning information.
 DO NOT commit this file with the updated changes.